-Each wave of knights will have to go through the rooms one at a time, facing a ruthless army of skeletons, as shaped by aforementioned skill trees.
+Each wave of knights will have to go through the rooms one at a time, facing a ruthless army of skeletons, as shaped by the aforementioned skill trees.
 One [room] may be packing bolstered units full of health, while the next brings poisonous attacks, and provided you’ve enough experience/money, the setup can be changed instantly.

-You won’t be able to simply pick and choose however, as the options available for building each row in the skill tree are chosen at random, by the roll of a die (which can be recast for a small fee).
+You won’t be able to simply pick and choose, however, as the options available for building each row in the skill tree are chosen at random, by the role of a die (which can be recast for a small fee).
 Once placed, you’ll be able to upgrade them a total of five times, which is something I’d highly recommend doing ASAP.
 Just remember to keep an eye on your experience, as upgrades – like skill purchases – come at a cost.

 In order to stay on top of things, since each wave becomes increasingly challenging, you’ll have to move down the skill tree every so often.
 This lets you access stronger, more powerful skills, but… not until after 25+ points have been invested in the tree.
-Oh and you won’t simply be able to go further and further down after the first 25 points, because the top row will be sold, setting you back to 0 every time.
+Oh, and you won’t simply be able to go further and further down after the first 25 points, because the top row will be sold, setting you back to 0 every time.

 If you enjoy to chew over skill trees, discovering and experimenting with synergies of skills while being attracted by random, rare loot – The LootCastle is definitely a game for you.

 Now, while playing the game can be both fun, strategic and quite original, I did find myself longing for a mode other than ‘endless’.
 Achievements do unlock modifiers though, which does spice things up a bit.
 For starters, how does an increased number of enemies sound?
 Loud, I bet!
 Ha!
 Anyway, maybe you’d prefer an increased income/XP rate?
 Heck, why not have your skeletons deal more damage while we’re at it?
 Or go nuts and activate them all at once!
-Yup, plenty ways to tweak the overall experience; once you’ve unlocked the right skull(s) that is (wait, skulls as modifiers?
+Yup, plenty of ways to tweak the overall experience; once you’ve unlocked the right skull(s) that is (wait, skulls as modifiers?
 Halo!).
 Uh, right.
 Anyway… long live the skeleton king!
 Yeah!